Ancestral Greens Review 2026: Legit or Overhyped?

 Research-backed dose: 320 mg daily (most studied dose for urinary and hair outcomes)

 Powdered mix of vegetables and algae.
-May support micronutrient intake, but not a proven meal replacement.
+May support micronutrient intake, but evidence for bold health claims is thin.

 Price & Value